 A few notes played together form a chord.
 All notes played together form noise.
 To create rhythm and melody requires a measured and planned space.
 Music isn’t sound.
 It’s a balance between sound and space.
 Without both there is no music.

 Without spaces in music, your favorite song won’t make much sense.
-With the notes garbled up together, you’ll simply end up with a lot of noise.
+With the notes garbled together, you’ll simply end up with noise.
 The same thing can happen when your design lacks white space.
 The space between different elements is also important to design.
 If a single slide is filled with different things that have little to no space in between, the audience won’t know where to focus their attention.

 The importance of white space in PowerPoint design

-Aside from bringing focus to your PowerPoint presentations, there are plenty of other reasons why white space is important to slide design.
+Apart from bringing focus to your PowerPoint presentations, there are plenty of other reasons why white space is important to slide design.
 According to Bradley, white space does three main things.
 You can think of these as the more practical application of white space in your designs.

 Other than these practical reasons, white space is also important to the aesthetics or overall look of your PowerPoint design.
 In both print and web design, white space can create a feeling of luxury and sophistication.
 As Connor Turnbull of Tuts+ writes,